-Starting with your very first paycheck, the State of Michigan begins contributing an amount equal to 4% of your pay into an account established for you in the State of Michigan 401(k) Plan.
-In addition, the State matches dollar for dollar the first 5% of your contributions each pay period.
+Starting with your first day in the DC plan, the State of Michigan begins contributing an amount equal to 4% of your pay into an account established for you in the State of Michigan 401(k) Plan.
+In addition, the State matches dollar for dollar the first 3% of your contributions each pay period.